MichaelJCole/_code_resume/README.md

 > These are not polished "products", but experiments I took as far as was fun.
 >
 > Like all art, code is never finished, it must be  abandoned.

+## WebVR, Web Workers, and WebAssembly

+<iframe src="https://michaeljcole.github.io/n-body-wasm-canvas/" style="height: 80vh; width: 80vw"></iframe>

+## Speaking Decks

+### Web Workers
+[Web Workers, Service Workers, and PWAs](https://slides.com/michaelcole/deck-1-6-5/live#/) introduces Web Workers (used in the demos above) then shows how Service Workers are the crucial technology that enables “off-line” PWA's.

+### MapReduce

+[MapReduce Talk Slides](https://slides.com/michaelcole/deck-1-6/live#/) This is a great talk on MapReduce for non-coder "data scientist" groups.
+It covers MapReduce starting with JavaScript for the fundamentals, and moves to MongoDB + Wikipedia’s dataset for the fun.

+The beginning slides show “white cards” and are an interactive experience getting an audience to create their own dataset (on 3x5 cards), then MapReduce it to answer questions.
+From there, we build some examples using JavaScript, then look at MapReducing the Wikipedia dataset using MongoDB.

 ## Quathers - Full-stack Starter Project
 Tech:  Vue.js, Quasar, Material Design, FeathersJS, Node, Express, MongoDB, Docker, Authentication